isaacjiang/Iseekey/README.md

 # kivy_speech_clock
-google speech recognition api for input, and start a stopwatch.
+google speech recognition api for input, 'I see key' is a English Learning app for English Learner.

-you can use google speech recognition api as input, then you will start a stopwath if you said a corrent number which was recongnized by the application.

-The application will play a .wav file by the end of the stopwatch.

-This is a kivy practice.